 Part 4: Debunking the myth 'others can dictate my self-esteem'

 Dr Harry Barry is a highly respected Irish author and medic, with over three decades of experience as a GP.
-With a keen interest in the area of mental health and suicide prevention, Dr. Barry is the bestselling author of numerous books addressing various aspects of mental health including anxiety, depression and toxic stress.
+With a keen interest in the area of mental health and suicide prevention, Dr. Barry is the author of numerous books addressing various aspects of mental health including depression and toxic stress.